Seon (Korean name)

-Seon, also spelled Sun, is an uncommon Korean family name, as well as an element in Korean given names.
-Its meaning differs based on the hanja used to write it.
+Seon, also spelled Sun, is an uncommon Korean family name, as well as a Korean given name.

 Family name

 As a family name, Seon may be written with either of two hanja, one meaning "to announce" (宣) and the other meaning "first" (先).
 Each has one bon-gwan: for the former, Boseong, Jeollanam-do, and for the latter, Jinseong, Jinju, Gyeongsangnam-do, both in what is today South Korea.
 The 2000 South Korean census found 38,849 people with these family names.
 In a study by the National Institute of the Korean Language based on 2007 application data for South Korean passports, it was found that 60.7% of people with this surname spelled it in Latin letters as Sun in their passports, while another 39.2% spelled it as Seon.

 People with this family name include: